In news

 - Coercion: Publicity in the local registration office may mean that family members objecting to the union may seek to stop it by coercion.
 In many cases, there may be a threat to the lives of the applicants.

-- There have been reports of right-wing groups opposed to inter-faith marriages keeping a watch on the notice boards of marriage offices and taking down the details of the parties so that they can be dissuaded or coerced into abandoning the idea.
+- There have been reports of right-wing groups opposed to inter-faith marriages keeping a watch on the notice boards of marriage offices and taking down the details of the parties so that they can be coerced into abandoning the idea.